GagaMen/php-xdebug/README.md

 I know there are many php images with xDebug support, but often they also have more stuff included than xDebug and I want an image only with the necessary.

+Note
+---
+This version isn't a stable version, because php version 7.3 is not released at this moment.
+Current versions:
+* php: 7.3.0RC5
+* xDebug: 2.7.0beta1

 Base image
 ---
 * [php-cli](https://hub.docker.com/_/php/)